yzhou024/bt5153_project11/README.md

 Used Random Forest, LightGMB, XGBoost and Neural Network modelling to predict Standard Cost across each customer.
 Trained regression models on the train.csv dataset and tested against the test.csv dataset.
+Also analysising Feature Importance for Random Forest, LightGMB, XGBoost models.

 Code file: